avinassh/clipx/Architecture.md

 Filters are optional elements that control the trigger of each service.
 For eg, you may only want to archive the `#clipx` tag on pocket.

 ##Search
 All articles are indexed and saved in elasticsearch, most probably.
 A user can search through all of *his* content easily.
+All content is tagged as well.

 ##Images & Media
 Currently, we just archive html text, and don't worry about images or videos or making them available offline.